Skip to content

 Please note that the selection of impacted tests is not guaranteed to include all tests that may fail because of a code change.
 In particular, changes to resource or configuration files that influence the test's execution but are not tracked as coverage are not taken into consideration.
 It's therefore recommended to execute all tests in regular intervals to catch the impact of these changes as well.

-Setting up the Test Impact Analysis
+Setting up the Test Impact and Pareto Analysis

 After the initial Testwise Coverage upload the Code view will show an indicator per method if the method has been covered: